 The Qwerkies

-This summer we are celebrating the 20th anniversary of the iron men which is also our own 20th anniversary as In Another Place community theatre company.
+In the summer of 2025, we celebrated the 20th anniversary of The Iron Men which was also our own 20th anniversary as In Another Place community theatre company.

-Our main event on was a two part performance on the 12th July.
+Our main event was a two part performance on the 12th July.

 Click here to find out more and see some photos.